cahoots-org/cahoots-monorepo/k8s/README.md

 # Kubernetes Deployment Guide

-This directory contains the Kubernetes configuration for deploying the AI Development Team microservices.
+This directory contains the Kubernetes configuration for deploying the Cahoots microservices.

 ## Structure